dongyx/shsub/README.md

 shsub
 =====

-The shsub utility is a template engine using the shell language.
+*shsub* is a template engine of the shell language.

 The following file `lsnotes.html.st` is a simple shell template: